alonsodomin/sbt-spark/README.md

 ### Exclude Spark transitive dependencies

-Transitive dependencies brought by any of the Spark modules added to the project via the `sparkComponents` setting can be excluded using the `sparkExcludeRules` setting:
+Transitive dependencies brought by any of the Spark modules added to the project via the `sparkComponents` setting can be excluded using the `sparkExclusionRules` setting:

 ```scala
 sparkExclusionRules += ExclusionRule(organization = "org.slf4j", name = "slf4j-log4j12")